Linuxfabrik/lfops/roles/opensearch/README.md

 ## TLS Certificate Generation

-Completely unrelated to the rest of the tasks, just a convenience feature to help the admin generate TLS certificates: Use the following variables to easily generate self-signed certificates.
+Just a convenience feature to help the admin generate TLS certificates: Use the following variables to easily generate self-signed certificates before installing Opensearch.
 These tasks run against the ansible controller.
 Internally, the [SecureGuard TLS Tool](https://docs.search-guard.com/latest/offline-tls-tool) is used for this, with the generated config at `/tmp/opensearch-certs/config/{{ inventory_hostname }}-tlsconfig.yml`.

 | Variable | Description | Default Value |
 | -------- | ----------- | ------------- |